Here is a complete guide on consultative selling for B2B companies.

 Before you make contact with your prospect, you want to do some research.
 This is important because you need to go into the conversation knowing why they should give you time.

 In your research, you should find out the general goals and possible problem points your prospect may be facing.
-Also if you have served similar customers in the same industry, relate those customers' pain points and how your product or solution helps them resolve the issue they were facing.
-This should be narrated as a 3 party story.
+Also, if you have served similar customers in the same industry, relate those customers' pain points and how your product or solution helps them resolve the issue they were facing.
+This should be narrated as a third party story.
 Make sure your story is backed by facts.
-But the story should have more emotions than facts so build a story your prospect can personally connect with.
+But the story should have more emotions than facts so your prospect can personally connect with it.

 It’s during this phase that you want to answer who? what? why? and how? of your prospect.
 By fully understanding their business, it’ll be easier for you to customize your conversation to their needs.